alselawi/xata/README.md

 # Xata-Dart Client

+## Abandoned & incomplete - DO NOT USE!

 Unofficial Dart client for Xata serverless database. it uses the REST API provided by Xata.

 ## Benefits